rguess-cst/amdemo/.github/ISSUE_TEMPLATE/1--new-implementation-request.md

 ---
 name: 1.
 New Implementation Request
 about: We have a new client!
-title: "[client name] - New Client Request"
+title: "[client name] - New Client Parent Request"
 labels: Implementation Parent
 assignees: ''